safex/wallet/README.md

 You can download [CASH Wallet](https://github.com/safex/wallet/releases) on the github release page.

-Available for Mac, Windows (64, 32) and Linux.
+Available for Mac, Windows (64-bit only) and Linux.

 ## Development